 Worth $25.5 billion, Ken Griffin is the founder and CEO of the hedge fund and financial services company Citadel and the richest resident of Illinois.
 The finance titan, who was the fifth-biggest federal elections contributor of the 2020 cycle ($67.4 million), has already doled out $21.5 million to conservative super PACs, $11 million of which went to House Republicans’ main super PAC, Congressional Leadership Fund.
 Griffin gave $5 million each to the Senate GOP’s super PAC, Senate Leadership Fund, and Honor Pennsylvania, which is supporting Senate candidate Dave McCormick (R-Penn.), a hedge fund executive who worked in the George W. Bush administration, in the primary election.
 He donated $500,000 to American Patriots PAC, which is funded almost exclusively by Republican finance executives.

 Griffin has also donated a huge amount of money to individual campaigns.
-In Illinois, where there is no cap on individual contributions, he gave $20 million to Richard Irvin, a Republican who is running to oust Democratic Gov. J. B. Pritzker, a billionaire.
+In Illinois, where the the cap on individual contributions is lifted if a candidate in the race self-funds at the $250,000 limit, he gave $20 million to Richard Irvin, a Republican who is running to oust Democratic Gov. J. B. Pritzker, a billionaire.
 He gave $5 million to the re-election campaign of Florida Gov. Ron DeSantis.

 3. Peter Thiel — $20.3 million